Net Contents Control

 The NIST 133 regulation places competing demands on the producer.
 On the one hand, the producer must make sure the consumer gets what they pay for.
 On the other hand, anything extra they put in the package reduces their profits.
 This is known as overfill or overpack.

 The Handbook turns over the problem of overfill to the manufacturer: “This handbook does not specify limits of overfilling, which is usually controlled by the packer.”

 The packer meets federal regulation if they make sure the Mean of any inspection lot is above the Label Claim.
-And if they put more in the package, neither the customer nor the regulators will complain.
+If they put more in the package, neither the consumer nor the regulators will complain.